Quick start

 Generate a user token

 When a user on your system requests to manage collectors, you need to generate a temporary token to authorize him access to Invoice-Collector server.
-You can make a POST request to the /authorize endpoint to generate the token.

-curl -X POST https://api.invoice-collector.com/api/v1/authorize \
+curl -X POST https://api.invoice-collector.com/api/v1/user \

 -H "Authorization: Bearer <bearer_token>" \